 Slate Creek Trails

 The Slate Creek Trail system, located in the Uinta-Wasatch-Cache National Forest near Kamas, Utah (20 minute drive from Park City), offers a diverse outdoor experience, primarily designed for mountain biking but also welcoming hikers.
 This network includes several interconnected loops and trails like the Slate Creek Loop, Left Hand Loop, White Fir, and Ponderosa, catering to a range of skill levels, from beginner to upper-intermediate.
+All the trails at Slate around 100% ridable, the climbs are very graded out and offer opportunity to crank out steady and consistent climbs with fast and fun downhills.

 The Slate Creek Loop itself is a moderate, 5.7-mile trail that winds through pine and aspen forests alongside Slate Creek.
 The best times to visit are from May through September.
 The trails are well-maintained, but some sections might involve creek crossings or rocky areas.
 The trailhead provides ample parking and a restroom.
+While in the area, but sure to check Dendric Estates for post ride refreshments and snacks.
+Dendric offers ciders that are incredibly dry with zero residual sugar.
+The result is a refined taste similar to a dry sparkling wine that is outstanding.

 Mid-Mountain Trail Park City